 Singapore Airlines Changes – Premium Cabin Award Prices Are Increasing, But You Can Take Advantage of New Simpler Upgrade With Miles Option Before The Increase Goes Into Effect!

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.Singapore Airlines recently announced a new award chart that will go into effect in a few short weeks, for tickets booked on or after January 24, 2019.
+Here’s our full advertising policy: How we make money.Singapore Airlines recently announced a new award chart that will go into effect in a few short weeks, for tickets booked on or after January 24, 2019.
 As is the case with most award chart changes, this will be a devaluation.

 For example, the price of a saver Business Class ticket from the West Coast to Singapore under the current award chart is 88,000 Singapore Airlines miles one-way.
 When the new award chart goes live, this same ticket will cost 95,000 Singapore Airlines miles.
 That’s an increase of 14,000 miles on a round-trip ticket!